toddgaunt/bastionburrow.com/content/projects.md

     My configuration files for software I use.
 The most configured tool I use is [Neovim](https://neovim.io/).
 It is a fantastic text-editor, and I find the support for Lua as a scripting language one of my favorite things about it.
-Compared to Vimscript writing editor extensions myself is easier and more enjoyable in Lua.
-Since [Vim](https://www.vim.org/) only supported Vimscript when I used it, I never ended up exploring editor extension basic configuration.
+When compared to Vimscript, writing editor extensions is easier and more enjoyable in Lua.
+Since [Vim](https://www.vim.org/) only supported Vimscript when I used it, I never ended up exploring editor extension beyond basic configuration.